Before I begin, a disclaimer. We have used a video produced by KPMG as an example to bring the point we want to make via this blog to life.

 The speaker introduces us to the key finding from the survey results – Top Priority of Management is – Changing Business Operations to Realise Cost Efficiencies.

 What we think he could have done is this

 To humanise the content and present the first point – Top priority for businesses is Changing Business Operations to Realise Cost Efficiencies.
 The speaker could have done an exploration style Introduction.

-Exploration style is very simple technique in which the speaker takes people through his/ her eyes of arriving at an insight/ finding/ assertion/ result.
-This could sound like this
+Exploration style is a very simple technique in which the speaker takes people through his/her eyes of arriving at an insight/finding/assertion/result.
+This could sound like this:

 - Follow the Exploration Style of Opening

 - Ask the question

 Now, imagine that the survey results pointed to something different from a common belief.
 For example, the top priority was – acquiring start ups, not managing costs.
 Then that is an unexpected insight and I would open it up with a Mystery Story.
 You can read more about Mystery Stories here.

 2) Rationalising the reason behind the priority: From .38 to .41 secs